~more recently updated recipes~

 FOR PERFECT HARD-BOILED EGGS

 Bring the water to boil on HIGH.
-(Here, I set the timer for 5 minutes and carry on with whatever I'm doing so long as it's within hearing of the timer.
-The water won't be boiling when the timer goes off but is close to boiling so I hang close and pay close attention.)
+TIP: I set the timer for 5 minutes and carry on with whatever I'm doing so long as it's within hearing of the timer.
+The water won't be boiling when the timer goes off but is close to boiling so I hang close and pay close attention.

-Prepare the ice bath.
+While the water boils, prepare the ice bath.
 This is 2 - 3 cups of ice cubes in a large bowl, filled with cold water but leaving room for the eggs.
+TIP: I like to use a bowl that's large enough for a colander to fit inside.

-Just as the water begins to boil, let it boil hard for 1 minute – set the timer!
+Just as the water begins to boil, let it boil hard for 1 minute.
+TIP: Not 30 seconds, not 2 minutes.
+Set the timer!

 Turn off the heat (remove from the element if it's an electric stove) but do not drain.
-Cover the saucepan and let sit for 10 minutes – set the timer!
+Cover the saucepan and let sit for 10 minutes.
+TIP: Not 7 minutes, not 12 minutes – again, set the timer!

 Drain the eggs and gently lower them into the ice bath.
-(I usually gently lift the eggs out of the water with a slotted spoon into a colander that fits into the bowl of ice water, then settle the colander into the ice, being sure to cover the eggs completely.)
-Let cool for 5 minutes – set the timer!
+Let the eggs cool for 5 minutes – set the timer!
+TIP: I gently lift the eggs out of the water with a slotted spoon into a colander that fits into the bowl of ice water, then settle the colander into the ice, being sure to cover the eggs completely.
+It's no problem if the eggs sit in the ice water for longer than five minutes, but they do need to cool completely.

 FOR RUBY EGGS

-For PICKLED Ruby Eggs, soak the peeled eggs in a bowl of PICKLED beet juice for 24 hours.
-(I haven't actually done this but a reader/commenter suggests it.)
+For PICKLED Ruby Eggs, soak the peeled eggs in a bowl of PICKLED beet juice for 24 hours, again in the refrigeraror.
+TIP: I haven't actually done this but a reader/commenter suggests it.

-Use up the beets themselves with easy and handy refrigerator pickles called Swedish Beets or the delicious Secret-Ingredient Wine & Fruit Salad.
+Use up the beets themselves with easy and handy refrigerator pickles called Swedish Beets, Refrigerator Pickled Beets or the delicious Secret-Ingredient Wine & Fruit Salad.

 Because the eggs are peeled, they won't last forever like hard-cooked eggs still in their shells.
 I'd plan to use within 48 hours.